co2-git/dude/docs/background.md

 The directory where workers file reside.
 By default, it looks for them in the folder `dude-bg` at the root directory of the current duded project -- unless specify otherwise with the option `--dir <workers-dir>`.

 # Tut

+In this quick tutorial, we are going to create a simple background worker that updates a file every minute and writes to it the amount of the memory used by Node in Mega Bytes at that moment.

 ## Create a new folder